LibVega/VSL/generated/README.md

 ## Generated

-This is the output directory for the generated ANTLR Lexer/Parser for Polaris.
+This is the output directory for the generated ANTLR Lexer/Parser for VSL.

 All files here are deterministically generated, and are therefore ignored by Git.